Authentic Lessons for 21st Century Learning

 30 Minute(s)

 Tell students that next they will turn their political cartoon analysis into an Anchor Chart.
 The anchor charts created can be displayed in class for students to refer to throughout the unit on World War I. Provide each student with a large piece of paper and a variety of markers to create their anchor chart.
-Show slide 8 and review the requirements for the anchor charts that each group should include.
+Show slide 8 and review the requirements each group should include in their anchor charts.
 Monitor students as they create their anchor charts.
 An example of a completed anchor chart is included in the attached materials.

 Evaluate